microsoft/semantic-kernel/samples/data/nl2sql/Readme.md

 # Natural Language to SQL Console

-`Nl2Sql` provides a sandbox for experimentation and testing of the abilities of LLM's (esp.
-GPT-4) to generate SQL queries based on natural language expression.
+`Nl2Sql` provides a sandbox for experimentation and testing of the abilities of LLM's to generate SQL queries based on natural language expression.

+[GPT-4 has raised the bar](https://medium.com/querymind/gpt-4s-sql-mastery-2cd1f3dea543) on query generation capabilities.

 While other approaches exist in this space, this sample serves to showcase the capability (and limitations) of LLM using [Semantic Kernel](https://github.com/microsoft/semantic-kernel) for *dotnet*.
 Whether or not this approach provides an adequate or cost-effective solution for any particular use-case depends on its specific context and associated expectations.